 Literature is also the province of culture, offering wonderfully wide-ranging and intimate means of exploring the human experience.
 Diversity and range are important to us, whether it's exploring the roots of human storytelling in Gilgamesh,or exploring American history and dialect in Their Eyes Were Watching God.
 In every case, we choose texts that warrant the sustained attention we give them, in classes designed to be rich, engaging and appropriately challenging.

 The Journey (English 1A and 1B) emphasizes the close reading of world literature and the preparation of a text for discussion.
 Students write frequently and in a number of forms, including expository essays and passage analyses, personal narratives and creative projects.
 Principles of English grammar are taught and reviewed.
-Required for Freshmen.
+Required for 9th graders.
 (1 credit)

 Composition (English 2A and 2B) is a two-course sequence designed to help students assume the habits and instincts requisite for strong writing.
 In multiple and regular assignments, students develop and hone their ability to craft clear expository prose in response to literature and ideas; several creative writing assignments challenge students to evoke or echo a pertinent theme.
 The grammar component includes common and complicated problems in syntax.
-Required for Sophomores.
+Required for 10th graders.
 (1 credit)

-Elective Courses for Juniors and Seniors
+Elective Courses for 11th and 12th Graders

 UAS Latin American Literature dives deeply into magical realism and its derivatives, both through the dominant writers of the "Boom" generation — Julio Cortázar, Gabriel García Márquez and Silvina Ocampo — as well as "Post-Boom" writers, such as Clarice Lispector and Julia Alvarez, who have also left their mark on Latin American literature.
 Their work is experimental and, owing to the political climate of the Latin America of the 1960s, also intellectual and political, using humor, passion, myth and emotion unabashedly.
 The course looks at the relationship between fiction and truth, imagination and freedom, and authorship and tyranny.
 Readings include One Hundred Years of Solitude by Gabriel García Márquez and a number of short stories and poems.
 (1/2 credit)